WaliDev/WALi-OpenNWA/README.txt

               point to the executable.
   - all       Build everything!

+You can pass 'arch=x86' to SCons if you are on a 64-bit Linux machine to get a 32-bit build.
+(The 32 and 64 bit builds live next to each other, so it's not either-or.)
+Note: because of the way 'cmake' is called for the Google Test library, you probably won't be able to do this for the 'tests' or 'all' pseudo-targets.

 To get Doxygen output, run 'doxygen Doxyfile' from the top-level directory.
 By default, it will generate HTML output to Doc/doxygen/html and